Ryan-Rivard/Gust/README.md

 # gust
-A git helper built with rust
+A git cli wizard built with rust

 Phase 1:
 Create a rust CLI tool for assisting in git functionality